Scott Miller (pop musician): Early life

-Scott Miller was born in Sacramento, California, in 1960.
+Scott Miller was born in Sacramento, California in 1960.
 He was of Scottish and Irish ancestry, and his mother's family had lived in the Sacramento area since at least the 1850s California Gold Rush.
-His father, Vaughn Miller, was an Army veteran of World War II who had a long career working for the State of California.
+His father, Vaughn Miller, was an Army veteran of World War II who had a long career working for the state of California.

-Miller was an only child, whose musical interests began "sometime as a six or seven year old, listening to the Monkees and the Beatles".
+Miller was an only child whose musical interests began "sometime as a six or seven year old, listening to the Monkees and the Beatles."
 However, his earliest musical influences were wider-ranging, springing from his father's "immense record collection – lots of Broadway show tunes.
 But the things I was really interested in were these New York folk scene records ... the Womenfolk being really prototypical.
 And after that it was the Beatles all the way.
 They were gods walking the earth to me."

-At age nine, while taking folk and classical guitar lessons from Tiny Moore, Miller was writing "little albums' worth" of derivative songs, and started his first band, innocently calling it "The Monkees".
+At age nine, while taking folk and classical guitar lessons from Tiny Moore, Miller was writing "little albums' worth" of derivative songs, and started his first band, innocently calling it the Monkees.
 He later noted, "We were really little kids, and we didn't realize you had to have your own personality...
-I was Mike Nesmith, of course," naming the serious Monkee known as a songwriter.
-By 1971, Miller's lessons switched to rock guitar, and he "had pretty serious bands from seventh grade on."
+I was Mike Nesmith, of course."
+By 1971, Miller began to learn rock guitar and "had pretty serious bands from seventh grade on."

-While attending Rio Americano High School, he and his longtime friend and bandmate Jozef Becker formed bands called Lobster Quadrille, Mantis, and Resistance, as well as the first version of Alternate Learning.
-Miller began recording his music at age 15, when he got his first TEAC multitrack recording machine.
-He reminisced in 1993, "Writing songs like the Beatles and trying to obtain real equipment – that's been my goal in life since I can remember."
-Some of Miller's early recordings from 1975 to 1979 were released in the 1990s to his fan club as a cassette called Adolescent Embarrassment-Fest; several others appear as bonus tracks on the 2014 CD reissue of Blaze of Glory (1982).
+While attending Rio Americano High School, Miller and his longtime friend and bandmate Jozef Becker formed bands called Lobster Quadrille, Mantis and Resistance, as well as the first version of Alternate Learning.
+Miller began recording his music at age 15, when he obtained his first TEAC multitrack recording machine.
+He reminisced in 1993: "Writing songs like the Beatles and trying to obtain real equipment – that's been my goal in life since I can remember."
+Some of Miller's early recordings from 1975 to 1979 were released in the 1990s to his fan club as a cassette titled Adolescent Embarrassment-Fest; several others appear as bonus tracks on the 2014 CD reissue of Blaze of Glory (1982).

 Another passion of Miller's youth was art.
-Until college, he noted, "I was extremely serious about being a visual artist, and only so-serious about doing music.
+He noted that, until college, "I was extremely serious about being a visual artist, and only so-serious about doing music.
 I was producing really bad music and really good art."

 Musical career

 Alternate Learning (1977–1982)

-Miller's first band to release commercial recordings, Alternate Learning (also known as ALRN), released its self-titled 7-inch EP in 1979, and a full-length LP called Painted Windows in 1981, on Rational Records.
-Alternate Learning was formed in 1977 in Sacramento, moved in 1978 to Davis, California, and performed frequently at U.C.
-Davis and in the Bay Area until the group was disbanded by Miller in 1982.
+Miller's first band to release commercial recordings, Alternate Learning (also known as ALRN), released its self-titled seven-inch EP in 1979, and a full-length LP called Painted Windows in 1981, on Rational Records.
+Alternate Learning was formed in 1977 in Sacramento, moved in 1978 to Davis, California, and performed frequently at UC Davis and in the Bay Area until the group was disbanded by Miller in 1982.